Tap-In-Technology/tap-health-webpage/README.md

 add invest button by market opportunity add sign LOI button
 "Want to ensure priority access to Tap?
+Schedule a meeting and sign an LOI today.
-Sign an LOI today "Want to know more?
+"Want to know more?
 Schedule a Meeting
 "Stay Connected: Sign up for our email list